Review - DC Pride 2023 #1: Ten Tales of Celebration

 Mildred Louis’ “Teamwork Makes the Dream Work” is a unique story focusing on Natasha Irons and the couple of Nubia and Io.
 As the Amazons come over to test Natasha’s new combat simulator (partially recruited to help get Natasha out of her lab), Nubia makes clear she’s not impressed and insists on testing out the program herself—only to get more than she bargained for.
 Nubia’s written a little differently than I expected here, particularly haughty and intense, but this is a really fun story featuring a group of characters I didn’t think of together.

 “The Dance” by Ogle and Sadowswki is another unexpected team-up—Ghost-Maker and Catman.
 The latter hasn’t really played any role since Secret Six.
-This is very different from any of the other stories in the book—it’s entirely about Ghost-Maker being horny on main as he bails Catwoman out against some assassins, thinking the entire time about how gorgeous he is.
+This is very different from any of the other stories in the book—it’s entirely about Ghost-Maker being horny on main as he bails Catman out against some assassins, thinking the entire time about how gorgeous he is.
 They save the day, and proceed to have epic sex.
 And you know what?
 Good for them.
 This one is entirely sexy, romantic assassin hookup fun, and we deserve a bit of that.

 “My Best Bet” by Cantwell and Partridge has another unlikely team-up—John Constantine and Jon Kent.
 But it’s not exactly a team-up—Jon is in a fight against a demon summoned by Constantine, as part of an elaborate bet with Felix Faust for high stakes.
 If this sounds out of character for Constantine, it is—but only a little.
 There’s a great twist near the end that sums up just how Constantine operates, what he’s fighting for, and why Jon is a slightly different kind of Superman from his father.